 - A biopsy is required to confirm the diagnosis (see “Pathology” section for details).

-Important considerations: Consider the following to identify synchronous tumors if colonoscopy cannot be completed (e.g., patients with occlusive CRC).
+- Important considerations: Consider the following to identify colonoscopy cannot be completed (e.g., patients with occlusive CRC). if

 Double-contrast barium enema (uncommonly performed)